 Can You Trust Zillow’s Home Price Zestimate?

 One of the biggest challenges for homebuyers and sellers is determining a property’s value.
-Real estate agents can indeed provide expert opinions, but they often differ from one another, which can create confusion and uncertainty.
+While real estate agents can indeed provide expert opinions, they often differ from one another, which can create confusion and uncertainty.

 In recent years, Zillow’s Zestimate tool has become a popular solution for homeowners and buyers looking to estimate a property’s value.
 However, some skeptics question the accuracy and reliability of Zestimates.
 To help clear up confusion, we have created a Zestimate currency guide.